KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 Type: Boolean, Default value: True

-Enables the generation of a `compile_commands.json` via CMake inside the build directory.
+If enabled, the `compile_commands.json` file will be generated in the build directory.

 Related command-line option: --compile-commands-export, --no-compile-commands-export